'Martin McGill was a gentle soul who will now be reunited with his father' - Fr John Joe Duffy

 Martin was recalled as a person who exuded kindness and compassion.

-Denis O'Donnell from the Association of Donegal Celtic Supporters' Club, Mick McGrath the Donegal GAA county chairman, former Donegal manager Jim McGuinness and many Celtic supporters were in attendance at the Funeral Mass.
+Martin was a huge Celtic fan.
+Denis O'Donnell from the Donegal Celtic Supporters Club, Mick McGrath the Donegal GAA chairman, Jim McGuinness and many Celtic supporters were in attendance at the Funeral Mass.

 Subscribe or register today to discover more from DonegalLive.ie